-1.5.19 Significant Latent Failure (SLF).
+1.5.26 Significant Latent Failure (SLF).

 A latent failure that, in combination with one or more specific failures or events, would result in a hazardous or catastrophic failure condition.
+This term is defined in § 25.4 Definitions.

-1.5.20 Single Failure.
+1.5.27 Single Failure.

-Any occurrence, or set of occurrences, that cannot be shown to be independent from each other (e.g., failures due to a common cause), that affect the operation of components, parts, or elements such that they no longer function as intended.
-(See definition of "Failure.")
+Any failure or set of failures that cannot be shown to be independent from each other (e.g., failures due to a common cause).

-1.5.21 System.
+1.5.28 System.

-A combination of components, parts, and elements that is interconnected to perform one or more functions.
+A defined combination of subsystems, equipment, items, or elements that perform one or more functions.